-For lot's of people, medicine is a calling.
+For lots of people, medicine is a calling.
 Is it your calling?

-When I was in college all I could think about was providing healthcare to those in need.
+In college, all I could think about was providing healthcare to those in need.

 I remember the excitement I would have when I had the chance to go to my pediatrician's office for a physical or to have my ears checked.